[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Don’t Be Afraid of Failure

 As Shain explains, failure is what either makes you or breaks you.
 Take failure more for advice instead of taking it to heart.
 I’ve seen plenty of people venture into a field expecting automatic success just because they have that As Seen On TV mindset seeing someone else accomplish something.
 Every story is different, so don’t come in thinking everything is going to be easy, set, and automatically golden right from the get-go.
 Every victory you receive is earned.
 I would rather have it that way, too, since it would be a win-win either way.
 Why?
 Because you value more, and value is the most important thing in my opinion with human traits.
 Whatever we value most to us always seems to have more leverage with any possible outcome.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.